cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 ## Destructor

-The destructor is responsible for cleaning up all resources associated with the class.
+The destructor is a special member function that is invoked at the end of an object’s lifetime and tasked with releasing any resources the object may have acquired during its existence.
+Specific operations necessary to ensure the proper release of owned resources are defined within the body of the destructor.
+After executing the body of the destructor, the compiler calls the destructor for each data member in reverse order of declaration.

+TODO: description of syntax:
+1. Tilde
+2. empty parameter list

 The default destructor implementation has an empty body, as depicted below.

 ```cpp
 // Explicit default destructor
 Rational::~Rational() { };
 ```

-The rational number class is a **plain old data** class, which does not require any special instructions for cleanup.
-As such, it may be defaulted.
+Our rational number class contains only fundamental type that do not require any special instructions before destruction.
+As such, the destructor may be defaulted.

 ```cpp
 // Defaulted destructor